Muideen27/cophild_Django/README.md

-# Creating a SAIL Alumni website with Django
+# Creating a SAIL Alumni website with Django framwork